AustinCodingAcademy/JS411-8week-ebook/ebook-folder/docs/module-1/introToStateAndProps.md

       }
     ```

-If we want our parent component to pass down a piece of its `state` to a child component we give the child component attributes like `propTwo` then point it at the value we want: `propTwo={this.state.pieceTwo}`.
-After that, we use the `props` keyword in the child component, and presto!
-You have a component using **props**!!
+If we want our parent component to pass down a piece of its `state` to a child component we give the child component attributes like `propTwo` then point it at the value we want: `propTwo={this.state.pieceTwo}`; this creates a key:value pair like we're familiar with in JavaScript already.
+After that, we use the `props` keyword in the child component, and presto, you have a component using **props**!!
 If we rendered `childComponent` it would say: `"A fig newton tastes like sweet cardboard."`

-Under-the-hood, the `props` object would look like this:
+Under-the-hood, `props` is just an object and it looks like this:

 ```javascript
   props = {